teambit/docs/docs/workspace/01-overview.md

 ### Workspace configuration

-The `workspace.json` file is Bit's main configuration file for a project.
+The `workspace.json` file is Bit's primary configuration file for a project.
 Use it to manage and maintain configuration for all components.
 Read more about it [here](TODO).

 ### Component map

-Components are composed by files organized in a directory structure.
+Components are composed of files organized in a directory structure.
 Unlike traditional monorepo tools, Bit does not limit you to a predefined directory structure.
 You can create whatever directory structure you see fit.
 To keep track of the location of each component in your workspace, Bit uses the `.bitmap` file.
-Whenever a component is created, moved or removed, Bit automatically updates this file.
+Whenever a component is created, moved, or removed, Bit automatically updates this file.

 ### Local scope